Nurse Anesthetist Education

 Ÿ A letter of recommendation from your facility’s Nurse Executive supporting upward mobility within the VA System.

-Ÿ A letter from your critical care supervisor attesting to competency in the above described clinical skills (or plan for attaining future competency within the next year).
+Ÿ A letter from your critical care supervisor attesting to competency in the below described clinical skills or a plan for attaining future competency within the next year.

 *GRE Competitiveness: Remember, you’re competing against your peers.
-While the above states minimums, you are encouraged to prepare well for this test and re-test if needed to achieve a competitive score.
+While the above states target scores, you are encouraged to prepare well for this test and re-test if needed to achieve a competitive score.

 Ÿ An interview of qualified applicants is by invitation at the discretion of the VA board.